๐ŸฆBiological Anthropology

 Self-Check Questions

 1. Which two adaptations both solve problems related to arboreal locomotion but evolved in different primate lineages?
-What does this tell you about convergent evolution?
+What does this tell you about convergent evolution versus shared ancestral traits?

 2. How does the social brain hypothesis connect large brain size to complex social structures?
 Identify two specific cognitive demands of group living that might drive encephalization.

-3. Compare and contrast the sensory priorities of strepsirrhines versus haplorhines.
+3. Compare the sensory priorities of strepsirrhines versus haplorhines.
 Which group retains more reliance on olfaction, and why might this correlate with their activity patterns?

-4. If an FRQ asked you to explain how primate life history traits support the transmission of culture, which adaptations would you discuss and how do they work together?
+4. If you were asked to explain how primate life history traits support the transmission of culture, which adaptations would you discuss and how do they work together?

 5. A primate species has highly developed stereoscopic vision, reduced olfactory bulbs, and bunodont molars.
 Based on these traits, what can you infer about its likely habitat, diet, and activity pattern?